donaldboulton/minimal-mistakes/_posts/2018-05-14-post-Jekyll-Image-Gallery.md

 {% include page-intro.html %}

-# Jekyll Image Gallery
+# A Simple or Complex Image Gallery

 Ther are two ways displayed below to build Image Gallerys with Jekyll using [MetaFuzzy Isotope](https://isotope.metafizzy.co/) and [Sachinchoolur LightGallery](http://sachinchoolur.github.io/lightGallery/demos/).

 The First is a Simple Gallery that Loops throught all images in a folder resizing the display image online and using the origional image in LightGallery.

-The Second is driven off of a data yml file a hard way to do it but it gives you a mobie responsive srcset, using 5 images sizes.
+The Second is driven off of a data yml file a hard way to do it but it gives you a mobie responsive srcset, using 5 image sizes.

 If there is any confusion to the contents of this post add a comment below or go to the repo at: Donald Boultons [Github Repo](https://github.com/donaldboulton/DWB) and view the code, see both my Simple and Complex Gallerys in action on my Gallery Page.